vincedu/CryptoSys-Events---Frontend/README.md

 While most of the time you only need the t function to translate your content, you can also get the i18n instance (in order to change the language).

-The json for the French version of the app can be found here: /public/locales/fr/translation.json The json for the English version of the app can be found here: /public/locales/en/translation.json
+The json for the French version of the app can be found [here](/public/locales/fr/translation.json) The json for the English version of the app can be found [here](/public/locales/en/translation.json)

 ### Material-UI